 Everything you do pack, you need to label the boxes with a color coded label of the named room they will go into in the upper right corner on the front of each box, plus write a few words in black permanent marker to remind you what is in the box, like under a living room sticker you might write “DVDs.”
 These boxes will be placed in your storage area with the labels facing the walkway so you can easily find something if you do happen to need it before the move.

-I like to color code according to the room because when I make some “key”s to hang in different areas of the new house on moving day it makes it so easy for moving helpers to take the colored boxes to the right rooms.
+I like to color code according to the room because when I make some “color-code keys” to hang in different areas of the new house on moving day it makes it so easy for moving helpers to take the colored boxes to the right rooms.
 That saves me a ton of time later rather than digging through a heap of boxes dropped off in the garage and having to carry each one to unpack it.
 It saves me energy to use for cleaning/painting/unpacking in the new house!

 You can get also get colorful duct tape to use instead of or in addition to color coded moving labels with room names.
 It is nice to have colorful duct tape for the children's bedrooms in addition to the other labels.
 Especially if two children share a room so their items can go to the proper sides of the room or closet for them to deal with when unpacking.
 In our last move, Miranda had Disney Frozen Elsa and Anna, Mason had Disney Frozen Kristoff and Sven, Maris had camouflage, Marissa had zebra stripes, etc. I put the small strip of duct tape right below the room name label and wording in the upper right corner of each box.